 In San Francisco I checked into the hotel and went out looking for a fruit store.
 A woman I asked said there was a liquor store 3 blocks away.
 I didn’t even ask; it was California.
 On the way to the fruit/liquor store I passed 9 homeless guys, one with a sign that said, “Me’n my dog are hungry.”

-The screening the next night was sold out.
+The screening of Delirious the next night was sold out.
 Alison Lohman was there.
 She hadn’t been able to come to Sundance and this was the first time she’d seen the film.
 She’d put a lot into the part and I wanted her to see how strongly audiences had been reacting to her work.
 At the Q&A afterwards people complimented her for giving K’harma such complexity and dimension.
 Again, the audience seemed deeply affected by the film.
-There were several comments about Les’ dysfunctional family which affected me strongly as just that morning I’d driven north to visit my sister whom I hadn’t seen in 25 years.
+There were several comments about Les’ dysfunctional family which affected me strongly.
+That morning I’d driven up to visit my sister whom I hadn’t seen in 25 years.
 A woman asked me, “I really liked your film but I didn't like the ending.
 Les should have shot the kid."

-…this is the movie I made.
-It’s funny how people treat movies as if they own them.
-You never hear someone say, “Yeah, that painting needs a little more yellow ochre right there,” or, “That poem should have more words that rhyme.”
+There was uneasy silence from the audience.
+It’s so bizarre how people treat movies as if they own them.
+You never hear someone say, “Yeah, that painting needs a little more yellow right there,” or, “That poem should have more words that rhyme.”
 People treat movies as if they’re public domain.
-As if they’re a bag of toffees they didn’t buy but they still insist they have the right to demand their money back.